No more sluggish performance, annoying notifications, and a complicated interface.

 I also called Norton’s helpline a couple of times.
 The first time, I waited nearly an hour on hold.
 However, the second time I got through in only a few minutes.
 On both occasions, Norton’s call handlers were helpful and polite, and they easily answered my questions.

 Overall, it’s great to have access to live chat and phone support 24 hours a day, 7 days a week.
-I don’t know of any other antivirus company that offers this.
+I don’t know of many other antivirus companies that offer this level of availability.
 Norton’s FAQs are also very good.
-I would really like to have email support as an option, but with so many other great support channels available, it’s not going to be that big of a deal for most users.
+I would really like to have email support as an option, but with so many other great support channels available, it’s not going to be that big of a problem for most users.

 Is Norton 360 the Best Antivirus Out There?

-In my opinion, Norton 360 is the best all-around antivirus software.
-Norton’s “360-degree” marketing angle is actually meaningful — Norton protects your device from pretty much every type of cybersecurity threat, on each of its three plans.
+After testing more than 70 cybersecurity products, I can safely say that this is probably the best all-around antivirus software out there.
+Norton’s “360-degree” marketing angle is actually meaningful — it really does all I’ve ever expected my antivirus to do.
+During this test, it protected my device from pretty much every type of cybersecurity threat I threw to it, on each of its three plans.